How do I choose a pediatric dentist?

-- Ask your friends, family or coworkers.
-Chances are one of them has a great dentist they can recommend.
+- Ask your friends, family or colleagues.
+Chances are, one of them has a great dentist they can recommend.

 - Ask your doctor or pharmacist. …

-- If you are moving, ask your current dentist for a recommendation. …
+- If you are moving, ask your current dentist for a referral. …

-- Visit the American Dental Association (ADA) website, opens a new window.
+- Visit the American Dental Association (ADA) website, opens in new window.